 More Information on Underground Sewer Manhole Bases

 Combining flexibility with ease of installation, the Inspection Chamber Assembly includes 50kN lid, 300mm riser, 450mm dia chamber base and frame rings and chamber reducer.
-Providing more on site solutions the 450mm Chamber Base alternatives are available with branch sockets designed to optimise flow management, for drainage layouts and 110mm.
+Providing more on site solutions the 450mm Chamber Base alternatives are available with branch sockets designed to optimise flow management, for drainage pipe layouts and 110mm pipe systems.
 The assembly meets the requirements of Building Regulations Part H1.

 Inspection chambers may be utilised as an alternative to traditionally constructed manholes for reverse depths of up to 1.2 metres.
 By cutting a riser, between the ribbed sections, to the height with a fine tooth saw can easily accommodates intermediate depths